programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

   # you change this url for an existing database, a re-index is needed to update
   # all object caches (which store the URL).
 This re-index can be started from
   # /inspect/system.
+  #
+  # fylr will redirect all incoming requests to this externalURL, unless there is
+  # a reverse proxy source matching in fylr.services.webapp.reverseProxy.custom.
   externalURL: "http://localhost"

+  # licenseFile (default: none).
+Path to license file.
+This is used as default
+  # if nothing is set in the baseconfig.
+This setting is mutually exclusive with
+  # fylr.license.
+  licenseFile: "license.json"

+  # licsense: Inline JSON of license.
+This is used as default if nothing is set
+  # in the baseconfig.
+This setting is mutually exclusive with fylr.licenseFile.
+  license: "<JSON>"

   # encryptionKey is used to AES-encrypt sensitive information before writing it
   # to the database.
 It must be 32 bytes long.
 Default is empty.
   encryptionKey: ""

+  # stdErrFile redirects all output to stderr to the given file when fylr is run
+  # as a server.
+If the file cannot be created for writing, fylr will not start.
+  # The file path is relative to fylr's working directory.
+  stdErrFile: ""

   # for development only
   debug: